 How to recognize suspicious variants?

-If userinit.exe is located in the C:\Windows folder, the security rating is 76% dangerous.
-The file size is 69,632 bytes (16% of all occurrences), 112,128 bytes and 29 more variants.
-There is no description of the program.
+If userinit.exe is located in the C:\Windows folder, the security rating is 78% dangerous.
+The file size is 69,632 bytes (21% of all occurrences), 82,432 bytes and 21 more variants.
+The software has no file description.
 The file is not a Windows system file.
-The program is not visible.
-The file is located in the Windows folder, but it is not a Windows core file.
-The software starts when Windows starts (see Registry key: Userinit, Run, User Shell Folders, MACHINE\Run, DEFAULT\Run).
+The program has no visible window.
+The file is an unknown file in the Windows folder.
+The program is loaded during the Windows boot process (see Registry key: Userinit, User Shell Folders, Run, MACHINE\Run).
 Userinit.exe is able to record keyboard and mouse inputs and monitor applications.

 If userinit.exe is located in a subfolder of C:\, the security rating is 46% dangerous.
 The file size is 222,208 bytes.